Igor-ad/laravel_todo_list/README.md

 - row "api_token" into "users" table.
 - table "testing.tasks" & "testing.users".

-Recursive query for searching tasks children in code, unfortunately.
-But in future the query must migrate to stored procedure.

 Do not implement:

 - Pagination
 - Web user authentication
-- Recursive delete tasks and children if parent task was deleted.

 ### Task searching filters and ordering expressions.